galaxyproject/training-material/faqs/galaxy/datasets_sorting_reference_genome.md

        everything in: Ascending order
 3. Convert Formats -> Tabular-to-FASTA

 Note: The above sorting method is for most tools, but not all.
 In particular, GATK tools have a tool-specific sort order requirement.
-[The Broad Institute](https://www.broadinstitute.org/) has FAQ with input instructions.
 Always sort your FASTA reference genome dataset at the beginning of a project.
 Many sources only provide sorted genomes, but double checking is your own responsibility, and super easy in Galaxy.